influxdata/docs-v2/api-docs/README.md

 Because the API documentation HTML is gitignored, you must manually generate it to view the API docs locally.

-From the root of the docs repo, run:
+In your terminal, from the root of the docs repo, run:

 ```sh